-Research Area: Early Childhood Trauma, Disorders of Attachment, Parent-Child Psychotherapy Outcome
+Research Area: Early Childhood Trauma, Disorders of Attachment, Parent-Child

+Psychotherapy Outcome

 Fellows in this research area will join a multidisciplinary team studying the effects on infants, toddlers and preschoolers of interpersonal trauma due to violence, including domestic violence and abuse.
 The research involves extensive assessments of the children and their parents for the purpose of ascertaining the incidence of child traumatic stress and co-morbid conditions and the child's functioning in the areas of physiological functioning, cognitive development, socioemotional development, quality of attachment, moral development, and peer relations.
 The Child Trauma Research Program (CTRP) is a center of the SAMHSA National Child Traumatic Stress Network (NCTSN), a federal initiative with the mandate of enhancing access to service as well as quality of treatment for traumatized children across the country.
 As a NCTSN center, CTRP is the lead program in the Early Trauma Treatment Network, a collaboration focusing on trauma in infancy and early childhood that also includes the Boston Medical Center, Louisiana State University Health Science Center, and Tulane University.
 Research focuses on the effectiveness of Child-Parent Psychotherapy (CPP) with young children exposed to interpersonal violence and other traumas.
 We are currently conducting a study of biological markers of traumatic stress in mothers and children aged 2-6 exposed to interpersonal trauma to determine the relationship between maternal and child biological markers and whether physiological indices of stress are alleviated by treatment with child-parent psychotherapy.
 In addition, we are developing an adaptation of CPP for pregnant women and the perinatal period.
 Child-Parent Psychotherapy is accredited as an evidence-based treatment (EBT) in the SAMHSA NREPP (National Registry of Evidence Based Programs and Practices).
 This research track involves clinical training in CPP, incorporating psychodynamic, attachment theory, social learning theory, and CBT principles.
 The clinical and research team is multiethnic and places great emphasis on cultural issues in clinical intervention.
 The population served is multiethnic and includes approximately 40% monolingual Spanish-speaking families.
 Applications are encouraged from individuals committed to clinical research careers in the areas of infancy and early childhood attachment, trauma, and mental health.
-Fellows accepted into the doctoral internship in this track are encouraged to apply for an extramurally funded postdoctoral fellowship within this research program (See pages 31 - 37).
+Fellows accepted into the doctoral internship in this track are encouraged to apply for an extramurally funded postdoctoral fellowship within this research program (See pages 32 - 36).

-b.
-Mentors: Annesa Flentje, Ph.D. (primary research mentor), James L. Sorensen, Ph.D. (research co-mentor), and Valerie A. Gruber, Ph.D. (primary clinical supervisor, career mentor)
+Please note that this track will not be accepting applicants for the 2024-2026 training cohort which begins on July 1, 2024 a.
+Mentors: Annesa Flentje, Ph.D. (primary research mentor),

+Caravella McCuistian, Ph.D. (primary clinical supervisor),

+Valerie Gruber, Ph.D. (clinical supervisor)

-Research Area: Substance Use Disorders and Intervention Development with Minoritized
+Research Area: Substance Use Disorders and Intervention Development with

-Populations
+Marginalized Populations